confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 !!! note

-    - Be careful when you have a single-column schema where the value can be NULL, because NULL values have a special meaning in ksqlDB.
+    - Be careful when you have a single-column schema where the value can be `NULL`, because `NULL` values have a special meaning in ksqlDB.
     - Supplying this property for formats that don't support wrapping, for example `DELIMITED`, or when the value schema has multiple columns, causes an error.